Ellnz/Tomb-of-The-Snow-Prince/CL_Solstheim.md

 - Restored a missing BM_bear_snow_unique to -17,22 and -19,25.
 - Added Draugr spawns outside some barrows.
 - Replaced random creature spawns in front of the Water Stone with Draugr.
--Removed Riekling patrol from the cave beneath the Altar of Thrond.
+- Removed Riekling patrol from the cave beneath the Altar of Thrond.
--Fixed massive Riekling patrol sunk beneath Castle Karstaag.
+- Fixed massive Riekling patrol sunk beneath Castle Karstaag.
 - Removed Riekling patrol from -11,28 (too close to a wolf pack).
 - Fixed Riekling patrol sunk in -17,29 (across the bridge from Hvitkald Peak).
 - Relocated a nearby wolf pack to be in front of the Connorflenge Barrow.